Capita: Criticism

-Former Liberal Democrat leader Tim Farron questioned how Atos and Capita could have been paid over £500m from taxpayers money for assessing fitness to work as 61% who appealed won their appeals.
+In December 2016, Liberal Democrat leader Tim Farron questioned how Atos and Capita could have been paid over £500m from taxpayers money for assessing fitness to work as 61% who appealed won their appeals.
 Farron stated, "This adds to the suspicion that these companies are just driven by a profit motive, and the incentive is to get the assessments done, but not necessarily to get the assessments right.
 They are the ugly face of business."

-Controversies

 In September 2021, it was revealed that Capita had been paying thousands of its employees below the minimum wage.
+In early 2025, Capita staff were striking due to unpaid pay awards that were due in April 2024.

+2023 Cyberattack

+In late March 2023 hackers gained access to Capita's systems, stole large volumes of client and staff information and then deployed ransomware, disrupting internal IT services and causing prolonged outages across parts of the business.

+Major clients, including the Universities Superannuation Scheme, later confirmed that personal data about hundreds of thousands of pension scheme members may have been compromised.
+By the end of May 2023, at least 90 organisations had notified the Information Commissioner's Office (ICO) of personal data breaches linked to the incident, and Capita estimated that the attack would cost up to £25 million in recovery and remediation expenses.

+An investigation by the ICO concluded that personal data relating to around 6.6 million individuals, including special category data such as health and criminal record information, had been exfiltrated, prompting hundreds of complaints and a High Court multi-party claim on behalf of more than 5,000 people.
+In October 2025 the ICO fined Capita plc and Capita Pension Solutions Limited a combined £14 million for failures to implement appropriate security measures under the UK GDPR.